 Category: News and Announcements

-The Great Lakes Commission announced today that it will be appointing Erika Jensen to serve as its executive director.
+The Great Lakes Commission (GLC) announced today that it has named Erika Jensen to serve as its executive director.
 Jensen joined the GLC in 2006 and has served as interim executive director of the agency since August 2020.

 In this edition: A recap of the GLC Semiannual Meeting, a recent meeting with U.S. EPA Administrator Michael Regan, new publications on harmful algal blooms and Great Lakes water use, and more.

 A coalition of regional agencies, legislators, mayors, and business and environmental groups urged Congressional leaders to include key Great Lakes priorities in upcoming infrastructure legislation.
 The groups communicated their priorities through a joint letter following the release of President Biden’s infrastructure investment plan earlier this year and ongoing negotiations on the Hill.

 Hundreds of organizations across the Great Lakes region will be coming together to educate boaters and the public about the risks of spreading aquatic invasive species (AIS) during the third annual Great Lakes AIS Landing Blitz, to be held June 26 to July 4.
 The event is coordinated annually among state and provincial agencies with the support of the Great Lakes Commission and partner organizations.